What we set out to test

 What worked better than expected

 Consistency was the biggest win.
-Maintaining a consistent brand voice across 12 articles written in separate AI sessions — across different topics, lengths, and formats — was better than we expected.
-With a clear voice document and specific instructions embedded in the workflow, the output stayed recognisably BuzzRiding across the month.
-That's genuinely hard to achieve with human freelancers at volume.
+Maintaining a consistent brand voice across 12 articles written in separate AI sessions was better than expected.
+With a clear voice document and specific instructions, the output stayed recognisably BuzzRiding across the month.

 Repurposing was nearly instant.
-The workflow of taking a finished blog article and prompting for social posts, newsletter teaser, and engagement comments from the same brief took under 10 minutes.
-Manually, that repurposing work takes 45–60 minutes.
+Taking a finished article and prompting for social posts, newsletter teaser, and engagement comments took under 10 minutes.
+Manually, that work takes 45–60 minutes.
 For a content operation running 3 articles per week, this alone saves roughly 2.5 hours per week.

 SEO structure was reliable.
-H2 hierarchy, FAQ sections, meta descriptions, internal linking — all produced correctly on first pass with a well-defined prompt.
+H2 hierarchy, FAQ sections, meta descriptions, internal linking — all produced correctly on first pass.
 No SEO specialist required.
-The articles are structurally correct and properly formatted for both traditional search and AI citation (clear factual claims, FAQ format, explicit data points).

 What failed or underperformed

 Social post personality was the hardest problem.
-Blog content from a vibe marketing workflow holds up well.
-Social posts were the weakest output.
-The BuzzRiding voice on X and Bluesky requires a specific kind of practitioner bluntness — contrarian takes, specific observations, opinions with a point.
-AI output in this format trends toward agreeable and slightly generic.
+The BuzzRiding voice on X and Bluesky requires a specific kind of practitioner bluntness.
+AI output trends toward agreeable and slightly generic.
 We rewrote approximately 30% of queued posts before scheduling.
-That number came down through the month as prompt refinement improved, but it didn't reach zero.

 Data fabrication required vigilance.
-When prompted for statistics and specific claims, AI will produce plausible-sounding numbers that are either outdated or invented.
 Every article required at least one round of live search to verify or replace data points.
-This is not a new problem — but in a high-volume workflow it becomes a consistent time cost that the "just prompt and publish" framing ignores.
+In a high-volume workflow this becomes a consistent time cost that the “just prompt and publish” framing ignores.

 The one thing we’d change

-Related reads: I Used AI to Write a Month of Blog Posts — Here's What Happened · How to Use ChatGPT for Content Marketing · ChatGPT Prompts for Social Media Marketing
+Related reads: I Used AI to Write a Month of Blog Posts · How to Use ChatGPT for Content Marketing